rndmorris/Salis-Arcana/docs/bugfixes.md

 Makes certain upgraded foci (ex.
 Wand Focus: Fire with Fireball upgrade) spend the upgraded vis cost rather than the default.

+## Deterministic Vis Cost of Wand Focus: Excavation

+**Config option:** `excavationFocusDeterministicCost`

+Causes the upgraded vis cost of Wand Focus: Excavation to be dependent solely on the applied upgrade rather than which upgrade loaded first in any game session.

 ## Prevent Blocks From Dropping When Broken In Creative

 **Config option:** `jarNoCreativeDrops`